Superhuman AI Newsletter Review 2026: Honest Verdict

 | Footer + CTAs | 50–80 words | Subscribe prompts, referrals |

 - When OpenAI ships a new model, Superhuman AI, TLDR AI, and The Rundown AI all lead with the same 'Big Story' the next morning.
-Readless's hot topic detection spots this overlap across your AI newsletter subscriptions, merges the three takes into a single summary that pulls the strongest insights from each source, and delivers one consolidated digest — so you get the full picture in one read instead of three.
+Readless's cross-source de-duplication clusters items that describe the same underlying release across your AI subscriptions, then synthesizes one merged entry that pulls the distinct insight from each source while linking back to every original.
+So when the same launch shows up again and again across your AI subscriptions, you read it once instead of three times.

 5. Is the Superhuman AI Newsletter Free?